nuuuwan/news_lk3_data/README.md

 *2024-03-02 13:24:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194042) · `si`

-*SriLankan Airlines paid Rs.
+SriLankan Airlines paid Rs.
 5 billion for aircraft, needs 27 for operations, and has 6 aircraft in NOO category, including 2 A320s and 4 A32s.
 Eight aircraft were removed from 24 to April 2022, and tax reliefs were paid from 2021 to April 2023.
-The airline faced engine issues but received additional engines from the manufacturer.*
+The airline faced engine issues but received additional engines from the manufacturer.

+🟩

 SriLankan's office has been paid a sum of Rs.